GAEfan/app_engine_backup_loader/README.md

 e.g.: /production_datastore_backups/

+{Before you move to the next step, you may want to back up or rename the existing local datastore file.
+With the old upload methods, the backup entities would be uploaded as duplicates, doubling the entities.
+This new method doesn't seem to do that, but why bother with possible data errors?
+To get a fresh local datastore, start with a blank one, then upload the new files.
+1) Stop your local app instance.
+2) Locate the local db file.
+On OSX it is a file called "dev_appserver.datastore".
+3) Rename or delete this.
+4) Restart local dev server.}

 7) To upload to dev server, navigate to:

 http://localhost:8000/load_datastore_backup

+and click the button at the bottom of the page, if all the files look correct.

 (Of course, you need a url handler in your app to handle this url)